-The 2016 guidelines, application and form can be found here.
+The 2018 guidelines, application and form can be found here.
 For more information, call 581-6061.

 These awards are not intended to duplicate or replace any other standing campus awards.
 Selected entries will become a part of Booth Library’s Student Research and Creativity Collection.

 Booth Library will be closed during the morning of Wednesday, Jan.
 3, due to scheduled staff training.
 The library will be open from noon to 5 p.m.

 The University Police Department will present ALICE (Alert, Lockdown, Inform, Counter, Evacuate) Training to library staff members.
 Blank ammunition will be used during practical exercises.

 The campus community is encouraged to donate books, toys or money to help local families this Christmas.
 Booth Library is a donation site for the One Stop Community Christmas program.